*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Honestly, if you can eat before coming to the Cartagena airport for an international flight, I strongly, strongly, recommend you do it.

-No, seriously, eat before you come.
+No, like seriously, eat before you come!

 Because the options for airport food in Cartagena’s international departure terminal are awful.